This was my first Sibos – and first trip to Mainland China.

 One of the main themes that came up time and time again from the panel sessions and interviews I sat in on at Sibos was the topic of Real Time Payments or RTP.
 There was unanimous agreement that much more needed to be done.
 It’s almost as if a nation and region known for its advanced technological payment capabilities helped ensure this was top of mind for visiting executives.

-A big part of our role at Sibos was supporting a global consultancy launch on the launch of its capstone piece of annual research.
+A big part of our role at Sibos was supporting a global consultancy firm on the launch of its capstone piece of annual research.
 (I mean, where else is better to launch it?)
 We worked with teams across three different time zones, making sure the spokespeople (both local and regional) knew areas of focus.
 The client team also delivered a stellar keynote presentation on the findings of the report to a standing room only crowd!

 Other standout sessions came from Jon Levine, UK branch manager at Banking Circle on how cross-border payments drive global expansion and Zhiyi You, Worldpay’s Head of Strategy, Payouts on the optimal model to enable cross border payment transactions.